Anuril/vwinst/README.md

 It has been tested on Debian 12

 > [!IMPORTANT]
- **WARNING:*** Running this script on a system with existing data will probably lead to dataloss.
-Use it at your own risk.

-> [!IMPORTANT]
-> **When using this installation script, please report any bugs or suggestions directly to us (see [Discussions](https://github.com/anuril/vwinst/discussions)) - DO NOT use the official Bitwarden support channels, and do not bother the vaultwarden team!**
+> **When using this installation script, please report any bugs or suggestions directly to us (see [Discussions](https://github.com/anuril/vwinst/discussions) or [Issues](https://github.com/anuril/vwinst/issues)) - DO NOT use the official Bitwarden support channels, and do not bother the vaultwarden team!**

 ## Usage